solaceai-evidence/solaceai-prototype/README.md

   iii.
 If the `reranker_args` are not defined, the app resorts to using only the retrieval service.

 * #### docker-compose.yaml
-The web app initializes 4 docker containers - one each for the API, GUI, nginx proxy and sonar with their own Dockerfile.
+The web app initializes 4 docker containers - one each for the API, GUI, nginx proxy and sonar with their own Dockerfiles.
 The api container config can also be used to declare environment variables -
 ```yaml
 api: